 What is EGFR-positive cancer?

-EGFR (epidermal growth factor receptor) is a protein on cells that helps them grow.
-A mutation in the gene for EGFR can make it grow too much, which can cause cancer.
+Errors in the EGFR gene are one type of lung cancer biomarker.
+EGFR, which stands for epidermal growth factor receptor, is a protein located on the surface of cells that helps them grow.
+A mutation in the gene that codes for the EGFR protein can make cells grow too much, which can cause cancer.

-Amongst the EGFR mutations that are tested for in lung cancer, there are a few rare types that are treated differently than the more common EGFR mutations.
+Amongst the EGFR mutations that are tested for in lung cancer, there are a few rarer types that are treated differently than the more common EGFR mutations.
 The major example of this in lung cancer is EGFR exon 20 insertions.
-This is a type of EGFR mutation that doesn’t respond to the typical treatment for EGFR-positive lung cancer, which are called tyrosine kinase inhibitors, or TKIs.
+This is a type of EGFR mutation that doesn’t respond to the typical treatment for EGFR-positive lung cancer, called tyrosine kinase inhibitors (TKIs), which are sometimes called EGFR inhibitors.

 How do you know if you have EGFR-positive lung cancer?

-In general, there are two ways to detect EGFR mutations.
-The best way is through comprehensive next-generation sequencing (NGS).
-This type of testing places tissue from a patient’s tumor (gathered from a biopsy) in a machine that looks for a large number of possible biomarkers at one time.
-There may be some situations where a patient can’t undergo the biopsy needed to perform NGS, and so liquid biopsy is recommended.
+There are several lab tests to detect EGFR mutations.
+It is recommended that patients receive comprehensive next-generation sequencing (NGS).
+For this type of testing, tissue from a patient’s tumor (gathered from a biopsy) is analyzed to look for many possible biomarkers (including mutations) in many cancer-related genes simultaneously.
+There may be some situations where a patient can’t undergo the tumor biopsy needed to perform NGS, and so liquid biopsy is recommended.
 A liquid biopsy can look for certain biomarkers in a patient’s blood.
 Talk to your doctor to make sure one of these tests was performed.

 Who is likely to have EGFR-positive lung cancer?

-EGFR-positive lung cancer represents about 10-15% of lung cancer in the United States and generally appears in adenocarcinoma subtype of non-small cell lung cancer.
-Patients with lung cancers with EGFR mutations tend to have minimal to no smoking history.
-But EGFR mutations can appear in lung cancer patients with different subtypes and smoking histories.
+EGFR-positive lung cancer represents about 10-15% of lung cancers in the United States and most often appears in the adenocarcinoma subtype of non-small cell lung cancer.
+In Asian populations, the incidence of EGFR mutations is substantially higher.
+Patients with lung cancers with EGFR mutations tend to have a minimal to no smoking history.
+But EGFR mutations can appear in patients with other types of lung cancer (e.g., squamous) and smoking histories.

 What are the treatment options for someone with EGFR-positive cancer?